PreyumKr/DailyLife_Problem_Solvers/README.md

 * In any case, I have added the **base** model in the **models** folder for you to use it directly without using gb's of your data for the bigger models.
 * The **base** model is kept in parts *lesser than 25MB* so that it can be uploaded to github, you need to extract it using ***7zip*** or ***winrar*** to use it.
 Extract using the **extract here** option.
 * The subtitle generation is done locally and the video is not uploaded to any server as per my understanding.
+* **NOTE:** ***If you face any issues with the path of videos while running the tree script or the other two scripts then try moving the working folder closer to the root directory of the drive.
+It might solve the issue.***